 - Therapeutic recreation.

-Working in teams, our assistive technology service providers develop custom solutions to improve the abilities, health and quality of life for people who have disabilities.
-You or your adult child will have assistive technology equipment designed and built just for them, and will learn how to use it.
+Working in teams, our orthotics, prosthetics and seating service providers develop custom solutions to improve the abilities, health and quality of life for people who have disabilities.
+You or your adult child will have orthotics, prosthetics and seating equipment designed and built just for them, and will learn how to use it.

-Your family might work with assistive technology experts to provide:
+Your family might work with orthotics, prosthetics and seating experts to provide:

 - Evaluations for augmentative and alternative communication (AAC) devices.